amitmals/Employee-Database-A-Mystery-in-Two-Parts/README.md

 # Employee-Database-A-Mystery-in-Two-Parts
+#### Look at end of page to see SQL database being imported and used in Pandas

 Data Modeling, Data Engineering and Data Analysis-PostgreSQL

 This project showcases the use and power of creating SQL databases and queries.